mschaef/mschaef-blog/git-commits.md

 rebase your evelopment branch.
 Rebasing a branch with a single commit avoids introducing historical states that "never existed".
 The single commit also dramatically simplifies the process of merge conflict resolution.
-Rebase a branch with 10 commits, and you very may well have ten opportunities to wade through a merge conflict resolution process.
+Rebase a branch with 10 commits, and you may have 10 sets of merge conflicts to resolve.
 Do you really care about the first nine?
 Will you really go back to those commits and verify that they still work post-rebase?
 If you don't, you're just dumping garbage in your commit log that might not even compile, much less run.

 I'll close with the thought that this approach also lends itself to better commit messages.
 If there are fewer commits, there are fewer